bcgov/bcds-dip-compare/README.md

 ## Usage

 * To produce a dashboard:
-    * TODO
+    * Run the `run_first.R` script to produce the necessary data files in your local space.
+    * Run `app/app.R` to produce the dashboard.
+Any updates to the dashboard should be made in this file.

 ## Structure

 Code for this project is structured as follows:

-* TODO
+* Main folder: contains the stand-alone `run_first.R` script to produce data files.
+* `app`: contains the shiny R code to produce the actual dashboard.
+* `app/R`: contains extra functions called by `app.R`, as well as global variables required for the app.
+Also contains the technical documentation support materials.
+* `app/www`: contains any images, fonts, and extra materials used in the dashboard.

 ## Requirements

-* This project is built in R, and utilizes the following base packages:
+* This project is built in R, and utilizes many standard R packages such as those found in the tidyverse and typical shiny products, as well as some BC specific packages:

-    * TODO (include mention of safepaths)
+    * `bcsapps` to produce BC Stats specific themes and layouts.
+    * `safepaths` to provide safe methods of linking to data stored in secure locations.

 ## Project Status

-The project is currently being upgraded to produce more dashboard pages, and will experience frequent changes.
+The project is complete, no further changes are expected.

+* Data powering this dashboard can be found on the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset/bc-demographic-survey-dip-data-linkage-rates)
+* The dashboard itself can be found [here](https://bcstats.shinyapps.io/bc-demographic-survey-dip-data-linkage-rates/).

 ## Getting Help or Reporting an Issue